ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 ## First iteration: Can I ask you a question?

-We will create the constructor of `tenSecondsMathGame`.
+We will create the constructor function for `TenSecondsMathGame`.
 This function will:

-- Receive the operation selected by the user and the top limit of the operation's numbers.
+- Receive the operation selected by the user and the upper limit of the numbers to be used in the problems as parameters.
 - Set the operation the user selected to play with.
-- Set the top limit number for the operations.
+- Set the upper limit of the numbers to be used in the problems.

 We also need a function that generates a random number between 1 and the limit number the user indicated.
-This will be usefull every time we start a new question.
+This will be useful every time we start a new question.

 ### Building a question generator

-We will create a function to generate the questions itself.
+We will create a function to generate the questions themselves.
 It will get two random numbers and will operate with them, depending of the kind of operation the user selected before.
 If the user selected more than one kind of operation, choose one randomly.

 The function will be in charge of: